-Even if kickboxing bag reviews can be used to buy a boxing bag, the amount of money you spend is not always proportional to its performance.
-However, professional boxers more than make up for that spending with the purses they earn.
+Even if kickboxing bag reviews can be used to buy a boxing bag (check out our article here), the amount of money you spend is not always proportional to its performance, although you can always go for a century aerobic Wavemaster.
+However, professional boxers more than make up for that spending with the purses they earn and we must admit that, although the equipment isn’t a decisive factor, it can help in terms of comfort and improved performance, just like a good pair of Hayabusa MMA shorts can keep you dry and doesn’t limit your moves.
 Out of all of them, Floyd Mayweather Jr. is far and away in terms of winnings, raking in an estimated $560 million.

 A rich sport

 While boxing has always been quite popular, the changes undergone by the entire world led to an even more accelerated process.
 Therefore, the fortunes of the boxers started reflecting this, especially the high-tier ones who are now able to make millions upon millions, sometimes even for a single fight.

 There are a hundred thousand dollar purses or handbags, and then there are the boxing purses.
 According to a source, the term ‘purse’ may stem from the literal old-time drawstring purses that were hung on the stakes planted in the ground to hold up the ropes.

 Where does so much money come from, though?
 For instance, in the case of the famous Mayweather-Pacquiao fight, nearly 70% of the money came from the fans buying the fight on pay-per-view so that is how the publicity and the marketing of fights became every bit as important as the fights themselves.

 With a suggested price of about $90, and the potential for 3 million or more buys, one pay-per-view fight is set to generate about $300 million.
 The development of TV and the Internet has ensured that more and more people get access to the bouts and, due to facilities like online streaming, they even get more and more cheaper.